gillesgoetsch/acf-smart-button/README.md

 ## Compatibility

-This add-on works onle with version 4 and up.
+This add-on works only with version 5 and up.

 ## Installation